 Having embarked upon a career in oncology and cancer therapeutics, Diane spent time at the Institute of Cancer Research, developing cell based and biochemical assays.
 From here she moved into the field of epigenetics at the Marie Curie Research Institute, studying the role of TAF5 in eukaryotic gene transcription, using site-directed mutagenesis and working with colleagues to develop an in vitro model of eukaryotic gene transcription.
 Her work was crucial in the confirmation of the dimeric structure of this transcription factor.
 Diane went on to gain extensive technical expertise in primary and 3D tissue culture at Novartis, working in the Gastro-Intestinal Disease Area in Horsham.
 Here she developed culture techniques of human and mouse small intestinal epithelial cells (SIECs) and colonic epithelial cells (CECs) as organoids, using them to study mechanisms of mucositis and therapeutics/prevention thereof.
 Upon the closure of GIDA, she moved back into academia, starting her PhD in 2011 at the School of Pharmacy and Biomolecular Sciences at the University of Brighton.
 Here she developed an in vitro model to enable pre-clinical identification of drug irritancy and permeability issues in the lung as part of ADME determination, completing her PhD in 2015.

-Currently, Diane fulfils the role of Research Fellow in Pathology and Infectious Diseases and is a regular participant and instigator of collaborations (internal and external), working with colleagues at NIBSC, Pirbright and APHA.
-Her current research interests are in the development of a bilayer model of the bovine alveolus, with the aim of utilising the model to study host-pathogen interactions between bovine tuberculosis (BTB) and the alveolar epithelium.
+Currently, Diane fulfils the role of Research Fellow B in Pathology and Infectious Diseases and is a regular participant and instigator of collaborations (internal and external), working with colleagues at NIBSC, Pirbright and APHA.
+Her current research interests are in the development an equine nasal brush model, with the aim of utilising the model to study equine asthma and the role of Notch signalling in goblet cell hyperplasia.
 She is passionate about championing the principles of the 3Rs; Replacement, Refinement and Reduction of animals in scientific experiments.

 Areas of specialism